The Lyon Brothers

 Can less have said or more have done."

 Victoria Carrillo Norton, a great, great, granddaughter of Cyrus, has kindly provided me with family information and scans pertaining to Cyrus and has checked over the accuracy of my statements on this and the Lyon family webpage.
-(Of course, I am responsible for any errors that still may exist.)
+(Of course, I am responsible for any errors that may exist.)
 Thanks Vickie.
 She has also donated a "Lyon Family Album" to the Santa Clarita Historical Society.
 In her December 2007 "My Ancestors" story on the Somos Primos website Vickie writes:

 Cyrus Lyon stayed mainly in Los Angeles.
 With all the lawlessness in the pueblo of Los Angeles, a strong law enforcement group was needed to keep order.
 The Los Angeles Rangers were appointed by Don Ignacio del Valle, the mayor of Los Angeles to put a stop to the disorder.
 Cyrus Lyon at 21 yrs old was appointed a captain under Horace Bell and was one of their most efficient rangers.